Battle of Ostrołęka (1831): The battle

 By now, Karl Wilhelm von Toll had 62 guns sweeping the valiant Poles and Diebitsch ordered the Astrakhan Regiment to cross the river using boards from the Ostrołęka homes to repair the damaged bridges.
+General Karl von Bistram was at the head of the Astrakhanians and captured one of the bridges by storm, but was shell-shocked; he was awarded the Order of St. George.
 Ludwik Michał Pac then gathered remnants of the 3rd and 4th Battalions of the 4th Infantry Regiment, at 12:00, along with the 3rd Infantry Division to fight for the bridges.
+General Pavel Martynov brought forward Suvorovites to help Astrakhanians.
 At 13:00, Maciej Rybiński's 1st Infantry Division was called in to help defend the bridges.
 At 15:00, Skrzynecki called for an ill-fated cavalry attack, the remnants of which were withdrawn by 17:00.
 By 18:00, the remnants of the 5th Infantry Division retreated in disorder to the rear, by which time two heroes, Ludwik Kicki and Henryk Ignacy Kamieński were dead.

 At 19:00, Lt.
 Col. Józef Bem and Henryk Dembiński manoeuvred to make the Russians think the Poles still had hidden behind the hills reserve forces which would cost Diebitsch dearly if he continued to advance.
 Bem's 4th Mounted Artillery Battery was so close to the Russian lines when they dismounted, that Bem had three Platoons use grenades and bullets and the last two used grapeshot.
 Silence prevailed until Bem ordered his cannons to fire at which time the entire Russian line of artillery responded.
 This lasted for about half an hour during which time Bem fired two hundred and fifty times.
 The effect of Bem's "terrible shots" was to cut out the ranks of grenadiers in the streets, and the impression on Diebitsch was enough that he withdrew most of his troops from the bank of the Narew under cover of darkness.

 However, between 20:00 and 22:00, Skrzynecki held a war council with his generals: Łubieński, Prądzyński, Skarżyński, Rybiński, Dembiński, Turno and Langermann in which they agreed to march towards Różan and then towards Warsaw, with Dembiński in command of the rearguard.

+General Mikhail Gorchakov distinguished himself during the battle.